alibaba/hooks/packages/hooks/src/useUpdateLayoutEffect/index.en-US.md

 <Tag lang="en-US" tags="ssr&crossPlatform"></Tag>

-A hook of useLayoutEffect that only runs when dependencies update.
+A hook alike `useLayoutEffect` but skips running the effect for the first time.

 ## Examples